-Anxiety and stress seem to plague young adults and adults alike these days due to constant social media use, negative news outlets, high-stress jobs, and the "Keeping up with the Joneses" mentality.
+Anxiety and stress seem to plague young adults and adults alike due to constant social media use, negative news outlets, high-stress jobs, and the "Keeping up with the Joneses" mentality.
 Stress and anxiety go hand-in-hand as stress generates feelings associated with anxiety.
 Occasionally occurring anxiety is inevitable, but when fear becomes recurring and debilitating, it is classified as an anxiety disorder.
 Disorders are generally treated with some form of medication, but seeking help, such as counseling, is also encouraged.
-Self-regulatory, coping mechanisms are learned behaviors that licensed professionals can help you attain.
+Self-regulatory coping mechanisms are learned behaviors that licensed professionals can help you attain.

 1. It can be diffused, ingested in teas, sprayed on pillows or sheets before bed, and even used in a bath.